fengzilong/jsonlint/README.md

 # Why not try/catch + JSON.parse

-`JSON.parse` is not fault tolerant, so it cannot continue after seeing first error, while we use a fault tolerant parser inside to avoid this situation
+`JSON.parse` is not fault tolerant, so it cannot continue after seeing first error, while in this library we use a fault tolerant parser inside to avoid this situation

 # License